 4th Grade: Ms. Yeidra Martin

-Yeidra V. Martin is our new 4th grade teacher here at St. Ferdinand School.
+This is Yeidra Martin’s second year as 4th grade teacher here at St. Ferdinand School.
 She graduated from DePaul University and has received a Bachelor of Science degree in Elementary Education.
-Yeidra has 17 years of experience working in the public, charter and private school sectors.
-In those 17 years, she has filled many roles working in both the general and special educational setting.
+Yeidra has 18 years of experience working in the public, charter and private school sectors.
+In those 18 years, she has filled many roles working in both the general and special educational setting.

 “Through my experience thus far as an educator, I strongly believe in fostering a student-centered environment to meet the objectives and special needs of all children.
 I have learned that if students construct their own learning experiences, they will not only retain information longer, but they will also become confident in their abilities.
 I am a strong believer that every child can become a lifelong learner.”